drivendataorg/visiomel-melanoma-runtime/README.md

 This runs the container [entrypoint](https://github.com/drivendataorg/visiomel-melanoma-runtime/blob/main/runtime/entrypoint.sh), which unzips `submission/submission.zip` in the root directory of the container and runs the `main.py`script from your submission.
 In the local testing setting, the final submission is saved out to `submission/submission.csv` on your local machine.

 > ⚠️ **Remember** that `code_execution/data` is just a mounted version of what you have saved locally in `data` so you will just be using the publicly available training files for local testing.
-In the official code execution platform, `code_execution/data` will contain the _actual test data_, which no participants have access to, and this is what will be used to compute your score for the leaderboard.
+In the official code execution platform, `code_execution/data` will contain the actual test data.

 When you run `make test-submission` the logs will be printed to the terminal and written out to `submission/log.txt`.
 If you run into errors, use the `log.txt` to determine what changes you need to make for your code to execute successfully.
 For an example of what the logs look like when the full process runs successfully, see [`example_log.txt`](https://github.com/drivendataorg/visiomel-melanoma-runtime/blob/main/example_log.txt).